 The country's border remains closed to foreign citizens except diplomats, direct family members of citizens, those with residency permits and some employees.
 Kazakhstan has also resumed direct flights with China, South Korea, Japan, Turkey and Thailand.
 Passengers arriving from China, South Korea, Japan and Thailand will only require a temperature check while those from Turkey and other countries' will need to provide a negative COVID-19 test.

-Beginning July 15, domestic air travel will resume.
-International flights are scheduled to resume on August 1st.
+International flights resumed on August 1st.
+Air travel within the Kenyan territory resumed on 15 July.
 Anyone entering Kenya is required to undergo a 14-day quarantine in a government facility.
 The 9pm to 4a curfew has been in place since July 6 and any violators are isolated and quarantined for 14 days.

 Kiribati has entry restrictions for travelers originating from countries with local transmission of COVID-19.
 Those from these countries should spend at least 14 days in a country free from the virus before travelling to Kiribati and provide medical proof that they are virus-free.